zype/zype.github.io/zobjects.md

 Parameter | Function | Type
 --------- | -------- | ----
 zobject_type | The title of the zobject type.
 Required.
-Example: cards. | String page      | The page number of records to return (zero indexed).
+Example: card. | String page      | The page number of records to return (zero indexed).
 Example: 0. | Number per_page  | The number of records to return.
 Example: 10. | Number keywords  | Filters the records returned by keyword.
 Example: comedy. | String